Greater productivity, faster execution: Collaborate at scale with our new capabilities.

 (c) Termination.
 Either Party may terminate this Agreement and/or any Order Form by providing written notice to the other Party in the event the other Party materially breaches any of its duties, obligations or responsibilities under this Agreement and fails to: (i) cure such breach within thirty (30) days after receipt by the breaching Party of written notice specifying the breach, or (ii) if the breaching Party is incapable of curing such breach within thirty (30) days, provide the other Party with an acceptable plan for curing such breach within ten (10) days after receipt of such notice and thereafter curing such breach in accordance with such plan.
 In addition, a Party may terminate this Agreement by providing written notice to the other Party if there are no Order Forms in effect for more than thirty (30) days, continuously.

 (d) Effect of Termination.
 Expiration or termination of one Order Form shall not affect any other Order Forms.
-In the event of termination of this Agreement, upon Customer’s written request made within thirty (30) days after the effective date of termination, Customer shall be entitled to export the Customer Property to the extent provided for at https://support.productboard.com/hc/en-us/articles/360056354854-Export-your-features-and-notes-into-CSV for up to thirty (30) days from the date such written request is received.
-After such thirty (30) day period, ProductBoard shall have no obligation to maintain or provide any Customer Property and may thereafter unless legally prohibited, delete all Customer Property in its possession.
+In the event of termination of this Agreement, upon Customer’s written request made within thirty (30) days after the effective date of termination, Customer shall be entitled to export the Customer Property to the extent provided for at https://help.productboard.com/en/articles/360056354854-export-your-features-and-notes-into-csv for up to ninety (90) days from the date such written request is received.
+After such ninety (90) day period, ProductBoard shall have no obligation to maintain or provide any Customer Property and may thereafter unless legally prohibited, delete all Customer Property in its possession.

 (e) Surviving Provisions.
 The following provisions shall survive the termination or expiration of this Agreement for any reason and shall remain in effect after any such termination or expiration: Sections 1, 3, 4, 6, 7(d), 8, 9, 10(d), 11, and Exhibit A. Termination or expiration of this Agreement shall not affect any obligation accrued or arising prior to such termination or expiration.